 The in-house customer support team is also a great idea when you are launching an unusual product that might require extra attention.

 Even though having an in-house customer support team sounds very appealing and convenient for a business, more and more companies turn to outsource practices these days.
-In the IT industry, “outsourcing” certain tasks means delegating them to an outer contractor (be it a company or a sole executor) that is usually more cost-effective and has more experience in doing a particular task.
+In the IT industry, “outsourcing” certain tasks means delegating them to an outer contractor (be it a company or a freelancer) that is usually more cost-effective and has more experience in doing a particular task.
 This way you get the job done and free yourself some time for more urgent things.
 Not to mention that outsourcing can also save you lots of resources, as it allows you to hire specialists from all around the globe.

-So how could outsourced solution be a good fit for your business?
+So how could an outsourced solution be a good fit for your business?
 Well, it solely depends on the type of product or service you have to offer.
 It is often the case that companies, who produce consumer products tend to outsource their customer support team.
 However, a lot of SaaS, Software, Fintech, Gaming, and other IT companies choose to outsource.
 Why?
-Let’s take a closer look at the pros and cons of the outsourced customer support team.
+Let’s take a closer look at the outsourcing pros and cons of the customer support team.